How do operational fusion power plants compare in risk profile to industrial

 Funded by: Innovate UK

-The project is focused on the development and operation of fusion energy technology, which is relevant to the question.
-However, it does not specifically address the risk profile of operational fusion power plants compared to industrial installations.
+The project focuses on the development and operation of fusion energy technology, which directly relates to the comparison of risk profiles between fusion power plants and industrial installations.

 As energy demand increases and the impacts of climate change worsen, fusion offers the prospect of abundant, agile, low-carbon, baseload supply.
 During the next five years, fusion reaches a defining period.
 ITER - a ~20B...